Health Benefits of Barley

 - Barley flour

-People take barley to try to lower:
+People take barley to lower their:

-Barley may also lower blood pressure in people who do not have high blood pressure but have high cholesterol.
+Barley may also lower blood pressure in people who do not have high blood pressure but do have high cholesterol.

-Optimal doses of barley as a food or supplement have not been established for any condition.
+The best doses of barley as a food or supplement have not been established for any condition.

 - Fatty oils